loda-lang/loda-programs/programs/oeis/list5.md

 * [A272378](http://oeis.org/A272378) ([L12 program](272/A272378.asm)): a(n) = n*(6*n^2 - 8*n + 3).
 * [A272398](http://oeis.org/A272398) ([L04 program](272/A272398.asm)): The union of hexagonal numbers (A000384) and centered 9-gonal numbers (A060544).
 * [A272399](http://oeis.org/A272399) ([L03 program](272/A272399.asm)): The intersection of hexagonal numbers (A000384) and centered 9-gonal numbers (A060544).
-* [A272459](http://oeis.org/A272459) ([L14 program](272/A272459.asm)): The total number of different isosceles trapezoids, excluding squares, that can be drawn on a n X n square grid where the corners of each individual trapezoid lie on a lattice point.
+* [A272459](http://oeis.org/A272459) ([L14 program](272/A272459.asm)): The total number of different isosceles trapezoids, excluding squares, that can be drawn on an n X n square grid where the corners of each individual trapezoid lie on a lattice point.
 * [A272470](http://oeis.org/A272470) ([L03 program](272/A272470.asm)): 7 times the primes.
 * [A272476](http://oeis.org/A272476) ([L13 program](272/A272476.asm)): a(n) = n if n is prime, a(n) = 2*n+3 otherwise.
 * [A272532](http://oeis.org/A272532) ([L06 program](272/A272532.asm)): Single bit representation of the sum of two sinusoids with periods 2 and 2*sqrt(2).